Penile Cancer Treatment Cost in India

 - Uncircumcised Men

-- Due to Psoriasis – chronic skin infection
+- Due to psoriasis – chronic skin infection

 The major causes of penile cancer include two attributes.
 The condition Phimosis occurs when the foreskin becomes tight and difficult to retract.
 Smegma is a common complication in people who have phimosis.

-How is Penile Cancer Diagnosed?
+How was the Diagnosis of Penile Cancer Diagnosed?

 A team of experts can diagnose penile cancer using a variety of diagnostic tests, including: